Planning a River Trip?

-Know your limits: Do not attempt a section of river beyond your skill level.
+Know your limits: Do not attempt a section of the river beyond your skill level.

 Pay attention to weather and water conditions: Dress for the water temperature.
-If the water temperature and air temperature combined total 100 degrees or less, wear protective clothing.
+If the water temperature and air temperature combined total of 100 degrees or less wear protective clothing.